Erin Gray: Career

 Shortly after Buck Rogers, Gray appeared in the first season Magnum, P.I. episode, "J. 'Digger' Doyle", in which she played security expert Joy 'Digger' Doyle.
 The role was intended to become recurring, and even possibly spun off into a separate series, but neither happened, and it remained the character's only appearance in the series.
 In 1982, Gray played the role of Lilah in the summer feature film Six Pack as Kenny Rogers' love interest.
 Gray's role as Kate Summers in the TV sitcom Silver Spoons lasted for several years in the 1980s.
 When that show ended, she took regular film and TV work; she appeared in an episode of Superboy and Murder, She Wrote.
 In 1993, Gray had a featured role in Jason Goes to Hell: The Final Friday, the ninth entry in the Friday the 13th series.
 She also appeared in the 2005 film Siren.

 In 2010, Gray and Gil Gerard returned to Buck Rogers by playing the characters' parents in the pilot episode of the Buck Rogers web series.
 Among her work in commercials was a 2010 spot for Pup-Peroni dog treats.

 Gray is now a casting agent whose agency, Heroes for Hire, specializes in booking sci-fi and fantasy stars for personal appearances, speaking engagements, and charity events.
-Gray also teaches T'ai chi.
+Gray also teaches tai chi.

 In 1998, Gray wrote a book, Act Right, with Mara Purl which contains advice for novice television and movie actors.
 A revised edition was published in 2002.

 Gray starred in the 2011 film Dreams Awake (with Alien Nation co-star Gary Graham).
 She also played the role of Madeline Twain on the web series The Guild.